PennyLaneAI/pennylane/doc/development/guide/tests.rst

 Running the tests
 ~~~~~~~~~~~~~~~~~

-The PennyLane test suite requires the Python ``pytest`` package, as well as ``pytest-cov``
+The PennyLane test suite requires the Python ``pytest`` package, as well as:

+* ``pytest-cov``: determines test coverage
+* ``pytest-mock``: allows replacing components with dummy objects
+* ``flaky``: manages tests with non-deterministic behaviour

-for test coverage, ``pytest-mock`` for mocking, and ``flaky`` for automatically rerunning flaky tests; these can be installed via ``pip``:
+ These requirements can be installed via ``pip``:

 .. code-block:: bash

     pip install pytest pytest-cov pytest-mock flaky

-All tests are located in the `tests <https://github.com/PennyLaneAI/pennylane/tree/master/tests>`__ folder of the root PennyLane directory.
+The `tests <https://github.com/PennyLaneAI/pennylane/tree/master/tests>`__ folder of the root PennyLane directory contains the PennyLane test suite.
 Run all tests in this folder via:

 .. code-block:: bash

-    python -m pytest tests
+    python -m pytest --ignore=tests/beta tests

-Using ``python -m`` helps ensure that the tests are running with the correct version of python if you have multiple python versions and environments.
-During development, locally executing only relevant files saves time.
-For example, if a develop was adding a new non-parametric operation, they could run just:
+Using ``python -m`` ensures that the tests run with the correct Python version if multiple versions are on the system.
+The `tests/beta` folder can contain failing tests, so ``--ignore=tests/beta`` excludes them from execution.

+As the entire test suite takes some time, locally running only relevant files speeds the debugging cycle.
+For example, if a developer was adding a new non-parametric operation, they could run:

 .. code-block:: bash